If You’re Reading Your Speech, Make that Easy!

 I make that argument in Public Speaking Tip 51: If You’re Reading from Notes When You Deliver a Speech, Read with Pride; Don’t Hide!.
 The post is one of my 100 Top Public Speaking Tips, and it’s worth checking out (along with the other 99).

-But if you already know that you’re going to be reading your speech from notes, you don’t need that argument.
-Instead, use these proven formatting tips to make your script easy to read.
+But if you already know that you’re going to be reading your speech from notes, you don’t need to be persuaded.

 How to Make a Script Easy to Read from the Stage